AIAScience/mflux-ai-tutorials/image-classification/content.md

 ## Check your tracking UI

-You should now be able to see the metric and model that you logged in your MLflow tracking UI:
+You should now be able to see the metric and model that you logged in your MLflow tracking UI